-CHECK ALL THAT APPLY SOLO DE No Yes Independently Can you transport yourself somewhere else, such as a shelter?
-If needed, do you have a specially equipped vehicle or accessible transportation?
-Do you have a family plan to meet or communicate after a disaster: in your neighborhood, out of the neighborhood, and out of town?
+No Yes Independently Can you transport yourself somewhere else, such as a shelter?
+If needed, do you have a specially equipped vehicle or accessible transportation? and the second Do you have a family plan to meet or communicate after a disaster: in your neighborhood, out of the neighborhood, and out of town?